Revisiting OmniAnomaly for Anomaly Detection: performance metrics and comparison with PCA-based models: Materials and Methods

-where $TP$, $FP$, and $FN$ denote the numbers of true positives, false positives, and false negatives, respectively \cite{USAD,GTA,ElAmineSehili2024,Omni,MTAD-GAT}.
-However, discrepancies in the reported metrics may arise from how results are aggregated across $N=28$ machines and $r$ runs.
-Three aggregation strategies are considered: global average (A), macro-averaging (M), and micro-averaging (m).
-Let $F1_{i,j}$ denote the F1-score calculated for machine $i$ and run $j$.
+where $TP$, $FP$, $FN$ are true positives, false positives, and false negatives~\cite{ElAmineSehili2024,Omni}.
+Discrepancies in reported metrics may arise from how results are aggregated across $N=28$ machines and $r$ runs.
+Three strategies are considered: global average (A), macro-averaging (M), and micro-averaging (m).

 Let $F1_{i,j}$ denote the F1-score for machine $i$ and run $j$.
 The averages across runs and machines are

-The overall average F1-score was computed equivalently as the average of the machine means or of the run means i.e.
+The overall average (A) F1-score was computed equivalently as the average of the machine means or of the run means i.e.

 with variability being reported using